 WordPress Optimize

-Optimize WordPress with the 10 most important adjusting screws
+Optimise WordPress with the 10 most important adjusting screws

-WordPress optimization suggestions by Google
+WordPress optimisation suggestions by Google

 Only a few people can actually do anything with this message.
-It is therefore particularly important that you concentrate on the simple optimization steps first and only tackle the more complicated measures in the second step.
+It is therefore particularly important that you concentrate on the simple optimisation steps first and only tackle the more complicated measures in the second step.

 In theory, you can work your way from top to bottom and improve the loading time of your website step by step.
 Incidentally, the first seven points also refer to the typical improvement suggestions from Google PageSpeed Insights, which we discuss in more detail in this article, for example.